slowernews/wisdom-tldr/README.md

-###On starting and timing
+###On starting, right timing and procrastination

 Just start.<br>
 You cannot afford to wait for inspiration or opportunities, time is the most precious thing you own.<br>
-Stop preparing, and start doing.
+Stop preparing and start doing.
 You can learn while you do it.

 <!--
 fear of starting, excuse